 What spaces are there for graduate students at the iSchool?

 Students at Maryland’s iSchool have many options of places to go to study, socialize, or sit quietly for a few minutes between classes.
-The Graduate Student lounge is located in the Adele H. Stamp building, and is open from 9am – 5pm.
+The Graduate Student lounge is located in the Adele H. Stamp building (Room 1121), and is open from 9am – 5pm.
 The Grad Student Lounge has computers available for use, games, and free coffee (from 9-4 every Thursday).
-Learn more about the Graduate Student Lounge here.

 Within Hornbake South, students also have places to go.
 The 4th floor houses the iSchool Student Lounge (room 4114), and the 2nd floor has a computer lab available for iSchool-student use (room 2108).
 The computer lab’s hours are 9am – 6pm.